Meng Fanqi

 Meng Fanqi (born 18 September 1998) is a Chinese biathlete.
 She competed in the 2022 Winter Olympics.

 Career

 Meng started biathlon in 2013.
-Meng won a gold medal at the 2016 Winter Youth Olympics in the single relay.
+Meng won a gold medal in the single relay at the 2016 Winter Youth Olympics.
 She also won a gold medal at the 2019 Junior World Championships in the individual event.
 She competed in multiple biathlon events at the 2022 Winter Olympics.
 She was part of the Chinese team in the mixed relay, placing 15th out of 20 teams.
 She placed 47th in the individual event, 62nd in the sprint, and 12th with the Chinese team in the women's relay.

+Biathlon results

+All results are sourced from the International Biathlon Union.